 The Abruzzo region has the Apennines running along its western border, is next to Molise to the south, Marche to the north and Lazio to the west.

-More than 22 million cases of wine are produced annually in Abruzzo, making it the seventh most productive region in Italy, but only 21.5% of which is made under the Denominazione di origine controllata (DOC) designation.
+More than 22 million cases of wine are produced annually in Abruzzo, making it the seventh most productive region in Italy, but only 21.5% of which are made under the Denominazione di Origine Controllata (DOC) designation.

-Campania, like many Italian regions, is home an impressive array of grape varieties, some of which are found almost nowhere else on earth.
+Like many Italian regions, Campania is home to an impressive array of grape varieties, some found almost nowhere else on earth.
 Its most important variety is arguably Aglianico, the grape behind the region’s two most famous and respected red wines: Taurasi and Aglianico del Taburno.

-Emilia-Romagna is a rich, fertile region of northern Italy, and one of the country’s most prolific wine regions, it spans almost the entire width of the northern Italian peninsula, sandwiched between Tuscany to the south, Lombardy and Veneto to the north and the Adriatic Sea to the east.
+Emilia-Romagna is a rich, fertile region of northern Italy and one of its most prolific wine regions.
+It spans almost the entire width of the northern Italian peninsula, sandwiched between Tuscany to the south, Lombardy and Veneto to the north, and the Adriatic Sea to the east.
 Nine miles of Liguria is all that separates Emilia-Romagna from the Ligurian Sea.